Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 ### JavaScript Preloading

-One interesting implementation of Internet Explorer was how it would load and execute JavaScript sources added via script.
-The code for that is the one we all know:
+One interesting implementation of Internet Explorer was how it would load and execute JavaScript sources added via script:

 ```js
 var script = document.createElement('script');